-One of the biggest pros HELOCs may offer are their typically attractive interest rates.
+One of the biggest pros a HELOC may offer is the typically attractive interest rate.
 Interest rates will vary from state to state and lender to lender, so your best bet is to research home equity rates before you decide where to apply for your loan.
-However, since lenders get the security of your home as collateral, HELOCs boast rates that are much lower than the average credit card account and many other types of personal loans as well.
+Since lenders get the security of your home as collateral, HELOCs boast rates that are much lower than the average credit card account and many other types of personal loans as well.
 That’s one reason HELOCs are often used to consolidate more expensive debts.

 The biggest con associated with a HELOC, as addressed above, is the fact that by securing the loan with your home’s equity, you could be putting your home at risk in the event of a default.
 Because of the way these loans are structured, a HELOC is sometimes referred to as a second mortgage.

 Unfortunately, if you find yourself unable to pay back your loan, the lender might be able to initiate foreclosure proceedings on your home.
 The simplest way to avoid this, of course, is to borrow only what you can afford to pay back, and to pay your bill on time.

 Should you get a HELOC?

 If you need a lump sum of money and have built a good chunk of equity in your house, a HELOC could be a good option for you.
 This could be for a home renovation, a car purchase, funding college classes for your child or yourself, a large medical bill or any other high-priced expense you can think of.

 [ See: Should You Get a Second Mortgage? ]